Alabama vs. LSU NCAA Football Odds, Plays and Insights | November 6, 2021

 - When LSU puts up more than 20.6 points, it is 3-3 against the spread and 4-2 overall.

-- In games that LSU amasses over 306.1 yards, the team is 3-4 against the spread and 3-4 overall.
+- In games that LSU amasses more than 306.1 yards, the team is 3-4 against the spread and 3-4 overall.

-- The Tigers have eight giveaways this season, while the Crimson Tide have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.